ros/diagnostics/diagnostic_generic_diagnostics/README.md

 Sample parameter file is given as params/topic_monitor_test.yaml

 - topic (string): Name of the topic that the monitor node should listen to.
 Required.
 - hardware_id (string): Arbitrary hardware id which will be displayed in diagnostic message.
-Optional.
-Default: "".
+Optional. **Default: ""**.
 - custom_fields (array): Array of params for fields which will be added to diagnostic message.
-Optional.
-Default: blank arary.
+Optional. **Default: blank arary**.
   - key (string): Key of the field newly added.
   - value (string): Value of the field newly added.
 Only string is supported.
 Formatted string is not supported.
   - level (int): Indicates when the field will be displayed.
 Sum of the OK(1), WARN(2) and ERROR(4).
 See pic for more detail.
 - headerless (bool): If true, the monitor node does not watch topic's timestamp.
-Optional.
-Default false.
+Optional. **Default false**.
 - max_freq (double): Upper bound of desired frequency [Hz].
 - min_freq (double): Lower bound of desired frequency [Hz].
 - tolerance (double): Determines width of margin before the diagnostics outputs error state.